nicotsx/ironmount/CONTRIBUTING.md

-# Contributing to Ironmount
+# Contributing to Zerobyte

-Thank you for your interest in contributing to Ironmount!
+Thank you for your interest in contributing to Zerobyte!
 We welcome contributions from the community and are grateful for your support in making this project better.

 ## Table of Contents